A Day Trip to The Palace of Versailles – Bike Tour

 The tour begins in Paris where you’ll board the train as a group and depart to Versailles to pick up bikes at their headquarters.
 After choosing a bike you’ll head straight to the Versailles open market, which as you can see from the reviews is a great place to pick up picnic supplies.

 The bike tour takes up most of the morning and early afternoon which is when most people visit the Palace so you’ll be heading there when the crowds have diminished a bit.
 I recommend heading straight to the infamous Hall of Mirrors and taking your photos before exploring the rest of the palace.
+That’s what I did, and was able to get some great shots with almost no one in them.

-As a solo traveler I’m accustomed to taking my own photos so when I made friends with a fella from the bike tour, he ended up becoming my official photographer for the day, and let me tell you there’s nothing like gallivanting around a Palace to make you feel like a queen in front of the camera.
+As a solo traveler, I’m accustomed to taking my own photos so when I made friends with a fella from the bike tour, he ended up becoming my official photographer for the day, and let me tell you there’s nothing like gallivanting around a Palace to make you feel like a queen in front of the camera.